 - Publication: Workplace Accommodations to Support and Protect Breastfeeding

 - Position Statement: Lactation Accommodations in the Workplace

-Action Activities: The Carolina Global Breastfeeding Institute (CGBI) contributed materials to and participated in editing of Caring for Our Children: National Health and Safety Performance Standards: Guidelines for Out-of-Home Child Care.
+Action Activities: CGBI contributed materials to and participated in editing of Caring for Our Children: National Health and Safety Performance Standards: Guidelines for Out-of-Home Child Care.
 CGBI has also developed a program to support breastfeeding in the child care setting.

 Action Activities: CDC has and Early Care and Education (ECE) work group that works through grants to states and organizations to help implement strategies supportive of breastfeeding, nutrition and physical activity.